dpmc-lab/h2dg-surv/README.md

 ✅ Official implementation of the paper "Replicating Patient Follow-Up with Hierarchical Directed Graphs for Head and Neck Cancer Survival Analysis".

-📄 Preprint, under review for MIDL 2026: [arXiv submission coming soon].
+📄 Preprint, under review for MIDL 2026: [arXiv preprint coming soon].

 ---